TL;DR

 Old design vs early iteration of new website

-I decided it was important to pause and realign with both the organization’s goals and the needs of its volunteers.
-Coordinating interviews with volunteers proved challenging, but I was able to spend significant time with the founder and several team members.
-Their firsthand perspectives gave me the clarity I needed to shape a more thoughtful and informed approach.
+I paused to realign with the organization’s goals and volunteer needs.
+While coordinating volunteer interviews was challenging, but time with the founder and team gave me the clarity to develop a more informed approach.

 Following the meeting we took these insights into consideration and conducted a brief audit to identify potential solutions and these were the pain points we decided to address: